uuidjs/uuid/README.md

 ### uuid([format [, buffer [, offset]]])

-Use uuid.v4() instead.
-The `format` argument has been replaced by the `options` argument, however you may still pass 'binary' to specify that a binary uuid be generated.
+uuid() has become uuid.v4(), and the `format` argument is now implicit in the `buffer` argument. (i.e. if you specify a buffer, the format is assumed to be binary).

 ### uuid.BufferClass

-The class of container to create when generating binary uuid data.
-No replacement API is available.
+The class of container created when generating binary uuid data if no buffer argument is specified.
+This is expected to go away, with no replacement API.

 ## Testing